visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 Streamlines vs Pathlines
 """"""""""""""""""""""""

-See Streamlines vs Pathlines attributes that are common to all PICS operators.
+See Streamlines vs Pathlines attributes that are common to all ICS operators.

 Advanced
 ^^^^^^^^

-The LCS Operator shares the same Parallel attributes as all the other PICS operators.
+The LCS Operator shares the same Parallel attributes as all the other ICS operators.

 Warnings
 """"""""

-In addition to the Warnings common to all PICS operators, the LCS Operator supports the following warnings.
+In addition to the Warnings common to all ICS operators, the LCS Operator supports the following warnings.

 Issue warning if the advection limit is not reached